marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Snowball-Fight.md

 ![](../images/Snowball-fight-part-1.jpg)

-notice how at the end of the line the variable `singlePlayer` is set to `false`.
+Notice how at the end of the line the variable `singlePlayer` is set to `false`.
 We want to change that if we want to access single-player mode.
-So copy and paste the entire text, then type
+So copy and paste the entire text, then type:
 ```txt
 window.location.href =
 ```